Welcome to Graduate Business

 One University Boulevard, St. Louis, MO 63121

 Yes, you must submit an official transcript from each institution where you completed course work.
-Transcripts should come to UMSL directly from the institution.Back to Questions
+Transcripts should come to UMSL directly from the institution.Back to Top

 If you would like more information about any of our programs, please contact us to schedule an appointment with our advisors, or sign up for one of our information sessions.
 If you bring a copy of your transcript to the information session, you can leave it with an advisor, who will review it and reply to you about the number of hours you need to complete the program.

-Please note: Advising is required for all new students.Back to Questions
+Please note: Advising is required for all new students.Back to Top

 Our programs vary in length depending on a student's undergraduate background and grades.
 (For example, the MAcc program may require as few as 30 credits for a person who waives the maximum number of courses,) while someone with no business preparation will complete more courses.